hackebrot/poyo/README.rst

 |pypi| |pyversions| |license| |travis-ci|

-A YAML Parser for Python
+A minimal YAML Parser for Python

+**Please note that Poyo does and will have limitations.
+It can read only a chosen subset of YAML and is not JSON compatible.**

+See the examples below to get an idea of what Poyo understands.

 .. |pypi| image:: https://img.shields.io/pypi/v/poyo.svg
    :target: https://pypi.python.org/pypi/poyo